p3l6/blog/_recipes/waffle.md

 1. Mix ingredents together.
 2. Cook on a pancake griddle or waffle iron.

 This is just the recipe from the box.
-We just often move the biscuit into another container.
+We just often move the biscuit mix into another container.
 {: .source}